Frequently asked questions

 Annual Report, Corporate Governance and Corporate Sustainability

-As of 2005, reporting on sustainability related topics have been incorporated into the Annual Report.
-Information on topics relating to sustainability can be found in the Business Report section of the
+As of 2005, reporting on sustainability related topics has been incorporated into the Annual Report.
+Information on topics relating to sustainability can be found in the Sustainability Report section of the Annual Report.

 Contacts